tallysmartins/docker-cudagl/README.md

 is a separate thing and we need to make sure the container uses the Nvidia GPU card to render GL applications as well.
 You can check this with the same previous `glxinfo` command, but now from inside the container, to see if Nvidia is the driver in use:
+**For GL We need to use optirun from inside the  container as well.**

 `
-$ ./run.sh glxinfo | grep -i vendor
+$ optirun ./run.sh optirun glxinfo | grep -i vendor
 `

 If the output contains NVIDIA information __CONGRATULATIONS__!!!